Nathaniel-Carl-Peter/CP3402-CMSWebsite/prac04/LearningJournal.md

 The objective is to implement a dynamic function on the website.
 To create a dynamic function (like an active comment section).

--Database is required.
-A database was already created for the website already so a quick little test page was created to see -A comment forum is created to demonstrate in which the database would store the activity on the DataBase.
+- Database is required.
+A database was already created for the website already so a quick little test page was created to see
+- A comment forum is created to demonstrate in which the database would store the activity on the DataBase.
--Javascript or PHP would be best to implement but PHP would be used for data handling for the backend.
+- Javascript or PHP would be best to implement but PHP would be used for data handling for the backend.

 ## Career/Employability/Learning Insights